 For data integration, understanding of business logic is not necessary and therefore can be performed relatively safely without inducing any significant bugs in the applications.

-Now, once we have this understanding of the two processes i.e Application Integration and Data Integration, we can now understand the context of the usage of each term.
+Once we understand the two processes i.e Application Integration and Data Integration, we can now understand the context of the usage of each term.
 Asking whether application integration is better than data integration is not the right question.
 What is the right approach for your organization?
 Are you looking for building a new predictive application by using all the data assets at your disposal?
 In that case, you should go for Data integration first and then build an application on top of it.
-On the other hand, if you are looking to manage your existing applications better with real-time data updates.
+On the other hand, if you want to better manage your existing applications with real-time data updates.
 In that case Application integration is the way to go without making any significant changes to your application.
 Some of the popular software’s for application integration are Talend, Mulesoft, Jitterbit and Dell Boomi.